Teacher Workbook for England and Wales

 with two top up lessons at age 13-15 (Year 9 or 10 / S3 or S4)

-Assessing Knowledge - chapter
+Assessing Knowledge - chapter - Eng. and Wales

 This session of icebreaker and baseline activities is important to help you assess the knowledge, experience and behaviour of your class when you introduce alcohol as a topic.
 A model PowerPoint lesson and guidance is included at the start of this chapter.